abbeydoyle/ecommerce-backend/README.md

 ## Description

-This project uses npm, inquirer, fs, jest, and javascript to generate a Team Portfolio Page with user input.
-All input is given within the terminal using Inquirer, a command line interface for Node.js.
-With user input, the portfolio page has custom color themes.
-There are employee-specific prompts, allowing for more personilized employee cards.
-This webpage file is then written into the project repository with the Node File System module.
-Each class and subclass was tested using Jest script tests, ensuring the correct object types and function returns.
-This project introduced working in the command line with Node Package Manager (npm), using javascript to create functions, inquirer prompts, and a string that will populate the webpage.
+This project uses npm, inquirer, MySQL, Dotenv, and Sequelize to create a backend e-commerce site for retailers.
+This is done by configuring a working Express.js API to use Sequelize to interact with a MySQL database.
+By using GET, POST, PUT, and DELETE routes, the user can choose to view all, create, update, or delete products, tags, or categories.
+This API was tested using Insomnia to visualize changes to each route handler and verify functionality.

 <!-- Provide a short description explaining the what, why, and how of your project.
 Use the following questions as a guide: